 - How devices create, a programming interface made up of I/O access, interrupts, and DMA and IOMMU.

 - Discuss supported features such as interrupts/MSIx, DMA, IOMMU, and limitations of UIO with VFIO.

-Linux Kernel Security - Inside the Linux Security Modules (LSMs)
+Linux Kernel Security - Inside the Linux Security Modules (LSMs) (2020)Status: Available Now

 The Linux Security Module (LSM) framework provides a mechanism for various security checks to be hooked by new kernel extensions.

 The primary users of the LSM interface are Mandatory Access Control (MAC) extensions which provide a comprehensive security policy.
 Examples include SELinux, Smack, Tomoyo, and AppArmor.
 In addition to the larger MAC extensions, other extensions can be built using the LSM to provide specific changes to system operation when these tweaks are not available in the core functionality of Linux itself.

 - Understanding LSMs,

 - Types of LSMs,